Skip to content

 #Example output

-Use the container ID to create a local label:
+Use the container ID to create a local label using docker.

 sudo nano /lib/systemd/system/sc4s.service